kuzmafloyd/EON/_projects/26-ji-restaurant.md

 ---
 layout: project
-title: 'Ji Restaurant'
+title: Ji Restaurant
-description: >-
-  I had an opportunity to work with this stunning traditional hotel in Marrakech.
-Honestly, probably one of the most stunning places we visited in Morocco.
+description: "Tugu Hotels\_wanted me to capture both their traditional balinese dance night held\_in the great hall\_& their geisha\_dinner at Ji, their main\_Restaurant, which is\_built around a 311-year old Japanese temple and is the jewel of the Bali Tugu Hotel."
 number: 26
 style: vertical
 image1_path: /images/ji_restaurant/eonport-48254.jpg